aadharna/perovskiteLearning/README.md

 The second table here shows the best algorithms when using crystals that have been scored as 3 or 4 as the "good" result in a binary classification problem.
 ![](perovResults2.png)

+These tables above (in pictures) can also be seen in the `visualizeResults.ipynb` file.